Autocust/ai-chat-widget/README.md

 - `data-chat-button-text-color`: Text/icon color for the chat toggle button (e.g., '#ffffff').
 Default is `#ffffff`.
 - `data-cta-button-bg-color`: Background color for Call-To-Action buttons below messages (e.g., '#f8f8f8').
 Default is `#f8f8f8`.
 - `data-cta-button-text-color`: Text color for Call-To-Action buttons below messages (e.g., '#000000').
 Default is `#000000`.
+- `data-cta-button-hover-bg-color`: Background color for Call-To-Action buttons on hover.
+Overrides the theme's default hover background.
+- `data-cta-button-hover-text-color`: Text color for Call-To-Action buttons on hover.
+Overrides the theme's default hover text color.
 - `data-header-bg-color`: Background color for the chat header.
 Overrides the theme's default header background.
 - `data-header-text-color`: Text color for the chat header title and buttons.
 Overrides the theme's default header text color.
 - `data-footer-text`: Custom text displayed in the footer area below the input field.
 If not set, a default localized message is used (e.g., "AI-generated.
 Please verify important information." in English).